yassinebenaid/bunster/docs/contributing.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux. <!-- this should only be included if the project has a GUI -->
 - **Explain why this enhancement would be useful** to most bunster users.
 You may also want to point out the other shells that solved it better and which could serve as inspiration.

+## Developers Guideline
+If you want to know more about the codebase.
+We have a [dedicated section](https://bunster.netlify.app/developers) that explains pretty much everything you need to get your hands dirty.
+Dedicated only for you.